Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 The Libs have made a problem.

-They tell people, they tell people who are increasing their income that it would be a lot more if the rich weren't stealing it from them, or the rich aren't paying enough taxes.
+They tell people who are increasing their income that it would be a lot more if the rich weren't stealing it from them or the rich aren't paying enough taxes.

-So the libs want everybody equalized, or they want they want people to think in the lower income brackets uh that uh the rich are gonna be gotten even with.
+So the Libs want everybody equalized, but they want people to think in the lower income brackets that the rich are going to be gotten even with.

-And so whether that impacts the poor or the middle class in a positive fashion, which it doesn't, is irrelevant uh in in a in monetary sense.
+And so whether that impacts the poor or the middle class in a positive fashion, which it doesn't, is irrelevant in monetary sense.

 Well, and I like your point.